Kubernetes Integration

 -

-Auto Import - When you click Import selected services, you will be prompted to enable Auto-import future discovered services.
-Turn this on to automatically import all future services without manual review.
+Auto Import - Select Auto-import future discovered services at the top right to automatically import all future services without manual review.
 You can change this preference at any time.

 Imported tab